sunfishcode/wasm-reference-manual/WebAssembly.md

 to validation.
 Custom sections may be used for debugging information or non-standard language extensions.

+> The section byte array length field is usually redundant, as most section encodings end up specifying their size through other means as well, however it is still useful to allow streaming decoders to quickly skip over whole sections.

 ### Known Sections

 There are several *known sections*: